 - OVER THE COUNTER - OTC

 - Hospital Groups

 - Pharmaceutical companies to accompany their eye medicines.
-There have been studies that show that eye closure enhances the delivery and increasing effectiveness of some eye medicines.
+There have been studies that show that eyelid closure enhances the delivery and increasing effectiveness of some eye medicines.

-- The Military - Department of Defense (DOD)
+- The Military - Defense Health Agency (DHA)